eR-Biostat/Courses/Under graduate courses/Linear Regression using R/README.md

 # The >eR-Biostat initative
 ## Linear Regression using  R

-This course presents the basic concepts of linear regression and ANOVA.
+This course presents the basic concepts of linear regression.
 This is an **online** course which was developed by Marc Lavielle within his initiative **statistics in action with R** (http://sia.webpopix.org/).
+All R code for the examples presented in the course is avilable online.
+Slides which cover most of the materails presented in the course are avilable.

 The course structure:

-Introduction
+* Introduction
 * Fitting polynomial models
   +  Fitting a polynomial of degree 0
   +  Fitting a polynomial of degree 1